Regulatory Affairs and Quality Assurance Graduate Program of Temple University School of Pharmacy

 Our site is having technical problems with the delivery of class.
 Help!

 We apologize.
 Our goal is to make remote class transmission as seamless as possible.
 Please inform us immediately if there are technical problems.
-A technician, who should be able to fix the problem on the spot, is always available at Fort Washington.
+A technician is always available at Fort Washington and should be able to fix the problem on the spot.
 Class leaders should contact Dave Brickett at 267.468.8566 or email@example.com If Dave doesn’t answer, please call the main number at 267.468.8560.
 Also, please send a note to firstname.lastname@example.org We will investigate the situation and try to resolve it as quickly as possible.

 Grades and Transcripts